UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ## Inputs and Parameters
 -->
 ## Input Images
-To begin the vectorization process, input a raw TIF from a file location or a matrix from the MATLAB workspace into the [main function](https://github.com/UTFOIL/Vectorization-Public/blob/master/vectorize_V200.m), as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation), section: **Optional Input**.
+To begin the vectorization process, input a raw TIF from a file location or a matrix from the MATLAB workspace into the [Main Function](https://github.com/UTFOIL/Vectorization-Public/blob/master/vectorize_V200.m), as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation), section: **Optional Input**.

 #### Maximum intensity projections of the first 100 microns of each of the three **input** image stacks:
 A|B|C